-One of the more extreme circulation problems is called thrombosis.
+One of the more extreme problems related to this is called thrombosis.
 Lack of movement in certain areas can result in blood clots which can become serious.
-Blood clots are also known as thrombosis, from the Greek word from ‘thrombos’ meaning a clot.
-Exercise helps the circulation flowing and speeds it up.
+These clots are also known as thrombosis, from the Greek word from ‘thrombos’ meaning a clot.
+Exercise helps to stimulate the muscles which in turn causes the fluids in the vessels to move more and faster.
 Sitting down with one’s legs bent for long periods of time can increase the chances of thrombosis.

-For example, when travelling in airplanes, especially on long-haul flights, it is advisable to drink plenty of water, wear loose garments and also get up from their seats from time to time to exercise – doing leg and feet exercises to increase blood circulation.
+For example, when travelling in airplanes, especially on long-haul flights, it is advisable to drink plenty of water, wear loose garments and also get up from your seat from time to time to exercise – also consider doing some gentle leg and feet exercises or stretches to stimulate flow.
 Walking on the spot or flexing one’s feet even under the seat, may help.

 Regular Physical Exercise

-Lying, sitting or standing in one position for prolonged periods of time contributes to poor blood circulation as blood gets stagnant in the areas of pelvis and legs causing poor leg circulation, poor circulation in feet and hands.
+Lying, sitting or standing in one position for prolonged periods of time contributes to lessened flow as the blood gets "stagnant" in the areas of pelvis and legs causing aching or cold legs, feet and hands.

 Avoid Wearing Tight-Fitting Clothes

 Try not to wear tight-fitting clothing all day, as it tends to reduce blood flow.
-Tight shoes can restrict the blood flow also.
+Tight shoes can restrict this flow too.
 It is best to avoid wearing tight-fighting clothes for long periods of time.
-Tight jeans and shoes could reduce the flow of blood to the legs and feet as well as constricting the blood flow to the important organs in the pelvic region.
+Also, tight jeans and shoes can reduce the flow of blood to the legs and feet as well as constricting the vessels leading to the important organs in the pelvic region.

 Try to avoid or stop Smoking